 In accordance with the requirements of the specific graduate program to which you are applying, take the Graduate Record Exam (GRE), the Graduate Management Admissions Test (GMAT), or the Millers Analogy Test (MAT) and arrange to have your official score report sent to the Graduate School at UNF.
 Please visit www.ets.org for more information regarding the GRE.
 Students may visit www.mba.com for additional information regarding the GMAT.
 UNF’s institutional code is 5490 for the GRE and MAT.
 UNF's institutional code is CF3QB-51 for the GMAT.

-- Upload all supporting documents to the Graduate School.
+Upload all supporting documents through the application portal.
 Supporting documents include recommendation letters, personal statements, resumes, writing samples, English proficiency tests, etc.

 Students at Florida public universities are required to provide proof of immunization against rubeola (measles) and rubella (German measles) prior to the initial registration.
 This policy applies to students who attend classes taught at the main campus.
 Questions concerning this policy should be directed to the Student Health Services Office in the Student Life Center, Building 39A/Room 2100, (904) 620-2175.